 Other enterprise agreements apply for specific sectors of the Public Service , for example, those working in Schools and ambulance officers.
 All awards and enterprise agreements under the state system available from the South Australian Employment Tribunal website.

 See further: Complaints against police

 Lawyers and Health Professionals also have codes of conduct linked to their profession.
 Those are covered elsewhere in the handbook in the chapter on Complaints.

 Further information is available at the website of the Office of the Public Sector: http://publicsector.sa.gov.au/

 Local government workers rights and responsibilities are covered but the Local Government Act 1999 (SA), the Local Government Employees Award, and enterprise agreements particular to the council.
 Enterprise agreements are available on the South Australian Industrial Relations Commission's website.

-Local Government employees are also covered by the Unfair Dismissal protections in the Fair Work Act 1994 (SA) see the South Australian Industrial Relations Court's website for a guide on making unfair dismissal claims.
+Local Government employees are also covered by the Unfair Dismissal protections in the Fair Work Act 1994 (SA) see the South Australian Employment Tribunal website for information on making unfair dismissal claims.

 Public Sector and Local Government workers can raise discrimination claims just as equally as other workers.

 One of the most common workplace discrimination complaints is sexual harassment.